flo-schu/pymob/docs/source/user_guide/superquickstart.md

 Currently only few distributions are implemented in the numpyro backend.
 This API will soon change, so that basically any distribution can be used to specifcy parameters.
 ```

-We can inspect our estimates and ssee that the model provides a good fit for the parameters.
+We can **inspect our estimates** and see that the model provides a good fit for the parameters.
 Note that we only get an estimate for $b$.
 Previously, we set the parameter $a$ with the flag `free = False`.
 This effectively excludes it from the estimation and uses its default value, which was set to the true value `a = 0`.